PouceHeure/blog/content/projects/project_dashboard.md

 ## Solution

-The idea is to define a UI interface—similar to how it's done with Qt—but using a **YAML** configuration file.
+The idea is to define a UI interface, similar to how it's done with Qt, but using a **YAML** configuration file.
 The system then generates only what’s needed to connect the dashboard with **ROS 2**: defining callbacks and specifying how to retrieve the data.
 This approach enables full customization of dashboards that plot real-time data, either on a solid background color or over a background image (if an image topic is provided).

 Currently, the framework supports the following widgets: